Corruption in Nigeria: Babangida administration (August 1985 – August 1993)

 General Ibrahim Babangida used various government privatization initiatives to reward friends and cronies, which eventually gave rise to the current class of nouveau riche in Nigeria.
-From banking to oil and import licenses, IBB used these favours to raise cash for himself and his family and is regarded as one of the richest ex-rulers of Nigeria supposedly with significant investment in Globacom—one of the largest telecom operators in Nigeria, regarded as a front for his empire.
+From banking to oil and import licenses, IBB used these favors to raise cash for himself and his family and is regarded as one of the richest ex-rulers of Nigeria supposedly with significant investment in Globacom—one of the largest telecom operators in Nigeria, regarded as a front for his empire.

 Abacha administration (Nov 1993 – June 1998)

-The death of the general Sani Abacha revealed the global nature of graft.
+The death of general Sani Abacha revealed the global nature of graft.
 French investigations of bribes paid to government officials to ease the award of a gas plant construction in Nigeria revealed the level of official graft in the country.
 The investigations led to the freezing of accounts containing about $100 million United States dollars.

-In 2000, two years after his death, a Swiss banking commission report indicted Swiss banks for failing to follow the compliance process when they allowed Abacha's family and friends access to his accounts and to deposit amounts totalling $600 million US dollars into them.
-The same year, a total of more than $1 billion US dollars were found in various accounts throughout Europe.
+In 2000, two years after his death, a Swiss Banking Commission report indicted Swiss banks for failing to follow the compliance process when they allowed Abacha's family and friends access to his accounts and to deposit amounts totaling $600 million US dollars into them.
+The same year, a total of more than $1 billion US dollars was found in various accounts throughout Europe.